lwbaleeiro/demeter-agro/VISION.md

-# Agrometria - Technical Vision and Future Roadmap
+# SmartAgroClima - Technical Vision and Future Roadmap

-This document outlines the current technical state of the Agrometria project and a strategic vision for its future development.
+This document outlines the current technical state of the SmartAgroClima project and a strategic vision for its future development.

 ## Current Architecture (MVP v2)